 The Nintendo Switch Pro is a more innovative concept that comes in the form of a new dock.
 This dock would also be capable of 4K gaming and holding four cartridges at once.

-While these two concepts are only fan designs, they have certainly made us even more desperate for an upgraded Nintendo Switch, helped by the EPIC video Computer Bild released alongside its designs, which you can view below.
+While these two concepts are only fan designs, they have made us even more desperate for an upgraded Nintendo Switch.

 Nintendo Switch Pro specs and hardware

-While nothing has yet to be confimed, there have been countless rumours and ‘leaks’ surrounding the Switch Pro’s hardware components.
+While nothing has yet to be confirmed, there have been countless rumours and 'leaks' surrounding the Switch Pro's hardware components.

 This includes rumours that the Nintendo Switch Pro will feature a 7-inch OLED screen that runs in 720p when in handheld mode, but in 4K when docked.
 The Switch Pro is also expected to support NVIDIA DLSS to further enhance its graphical fidelity.